mehdiborji/methylation/README.md

-- The first step is to do some preprocessing on the input FASTQ files. the pipeline assumes the reads are in a directory arrange in the following format
+- The first step is to do some preprocessing on the input FASTQ files. the pipeline assumes the reads are in a directory arranged in the following format:

 ```
 /input_directory/sample_name_R1_001.fastq.gz # Read1 of DNA fragment